oliviawestmacottssw/SSW.Rules.Content/rules/do-you-perform-security-and-system-checks/rule.md

 ---

 To maintain the stability of your server and help protect against harmful attacks, your server should only be running necessary services, and all software should have the latest updates.

-This includes:​​
+This includes:

 - Check that your operating system has the latest patches
-- Check the system for software updates​
+- Check the system for software updates
 - Check system event logs for software error reports
-- Check the system is only running necessary services​
+- Check the system is only running necessary services